 June 3 - John Couluris, Program Manager for Blue Origin's Human Landing System, discussed Blue Origin's concept for their vehicle to land American astronauts on the Moon. - Zoom Meeting

-May 6 - NAL member Jerry Ross described some of the beautiful pictures of Earth that were taken during his seven Space Shuttle missions.
-"Around the world in 90 minutes" - Zoom Meeting
+May 6 - "Around the world in 90 minutes" - NAL member Jerry Ross described some of the beautiful pictures of the earth taken during his seven Space Shuttle missions.

 Nov 5 - Dr. Scott Greenald, Senior Vision Scientist in NASA's Cardiovascular and Vision Laboratory presented "How a headwind fluid shift in weightlessness may cause spaceflight-associated neuroocular syndrome (SANS). - Zoom Meeting.

-Oct 1 - Torin McCoy, Branch Chief, Environmental Sciences Branch, Human Health and Performance Directorate NASA gave a talk about Lunar Dust Toxicity - Zoom Meeting
+Oct 1 - Lunar Dust Toxicity - Torin McCoy, Branch Chief, Environmental Sciences Branch, Human Health and Performance Directorate NASA

 Oct 10 – SOCIAL & DINNER – Guest speaker was JSC Deputy Director Vanessa Wyche.